 Use The Airport Express

 Get on the train right at the airport and prices range from HK$90 to HK$100 per adult.
-The airport bus has more stops but takes more time to arrive to the city.
+The airport bus has more stops but takes more time to arrive in the city.
 Popular bus services include route A21 which takes approx. 45-50 minutes into central Kowloon and route A11 which takes approx.

-It takes between 50 to 65 minutes to get into central areas of Hong Kong Island.
+It takes between 50 to 65 minutes to get into the central areas of Hong Kong Island.
 Prices range from HK$33 to HK$40 per adult.

-Taxis are not the cheapest option generally costs HK$225-250 for Kowloon and HK$290-320 for most Hong Kong Island destinations.
+Taxis are not the cheapest option generally cost HK$225-250 for Kowloon and HK$290-320 for most Hong Kong Island destinations.